disqontrol/disqontrol/README.md

-The difference between them is simple: If the Consumer, the long-running process that listens for new jobs, receives a job that should be processed by an inline PHP worker, the worker is called directly in the Consumer process.
+The difference between them is simple: If the Consumer, the long-running process that listens for new jobs, receives a job that should be processed by an inline PHP worker, the worker is executed directly in the Consumer process.

 If the job should be processed by an isolated PHP worker, the worker is called in a separate process created only for this one job.